 /home/radhika/arvados/apps/workbench/app/controllers/pipeline_instances_controller.rb:65:in `block in update'

-#8 Updated by Brett Smith about 6 years ago
+#8 Updated by Brett Smith over 6 years ago

 Everything in the branch looks good.
 Unfortunately, the new fixture confuses an API server test: